burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > The clause `[=myVar]` is invalid.

-The lambda return type can be deduced if lambda is one expression in C++11.
+The lambda return type can be deduced if the lambda is one expression in C++11.
 Or you can explicitly specify it:

 ```cpp
 [=](int arg1)->trailing_return_type